-In this Deliverable a list of relevant evaluation areas and criteria are identified to allow the monitoring and evaluation of the educational and training program.
+In this Deliverable a list of relevant evaluation areas and criteria are identified in order to allow the monitoring and evaluation of the educational and training program.
 The criteria areas are chosen to reflect the rationale and aims of the program, the study process and environment, the staff involvement, the use of resources, and the learning outcomes.
-At the same time, they allow to assess improvements in the three main aspects of ALLIANCE project: knowledge transfer, strengthening of research capacity and international collaboration.
+At the same time they allow to assess improvements in the three main aspects of ALLIANCE project: knowledge transfer, strengthening of research capacity and international collaboration.

-This Deliverable will be updated along with the educational and training program in December 2018, in the following deliverable:
+This Deliverable will be updated along with the educational and training program in December 2017 and in December 2018, in the following deliverables:

-D2.10 Final framework for monitoring and evaluating educational and training program in Latvia (M36).
+- D2.9 Updated framework for monitoring and evaluating educational and training program in Latvia (M24); - D2.10 Final framework for monitoring and evaluating educational and training program in Latvia (M36).